whoisarjen/recruitment-task/README.md

 The goal of the project is to create part of smart home web's interface.
-I need to get list of smart devices from DB, show it and then listen for commming changes from socket.
+I need to get list of smart devices from mocked DB, show it on desktop and then listen for commming changes from socket.

 ## How does it work?

-asd
+After connection to site, application is downloading devices and holds it in Redux.
+After achiving message from socket, it check redux to overwrite existing value or add it to array of devices.

 ## What would I do extra in real product?